A Show Made for Hollywood: Inside the Dream Team Los Angeles Rams

 The pyramid concept was inspired by John Wooden's 70-year-old Pyramid of Success, but when McVay explains his version, it somehow feels fresh and lively—and you can hear how he's able to sell classical team-building ideas to a team born into Hollywood spectacle.

-McVay's grandfather John McVay is best known as a Bill Walsh confidante and one of the primary architects of the 49ers great teams of the 1980s and '90s.
+McVay's grandfather, John McVay, is best known as a Bill Walsh confidant and one of the primary architects of the great 49ers teams of the 1980s and '90s.
 Sean idolized him.
 The Rams head coach, subsequently, has a reverence of history as well as a rare ability to relate to today's players.

 Offensive tackle and team co-captain Andrew Whitworth is four years older and has three more years of NFL experience than his head coach.
 And Whitworth could not respect him more.